Luckystrik3/ShowIP/README.md

 ShowIP
 ======

-Little Mac App to show primary IP
+Just a little Mac-Window that shows your primary IP (IPv4 or IPv6)